cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ```

 To execute the example which calculates the number pi, please go to the examples directory and run the mpi-manager
-program only with `-n 1` (the additional processes are spawned according to the number
+program with `-n 1`.
+There must only be 1 process because the additional processes are automatically created
-of cores available; executing with any number other than 1 will cause the program to hang)
+within the mpi-manager.
+The number of processes is automatically calculated according to the number of cores available
+minus 1 (because one core is already dedicated to the manager).

 ```
 $ cd examples/spawn